milkybonestudio/yomu/README.md

  - Run_time_data => Data that don`t make sense load everything to the ram, load dynamically with reflection :fearful:
  - Uso_geral => Things that every logic needs to have or know

  <br>

+ The "jogo"/Game contains blocks with one in their own assemblye and responsable for one game type. <br>

  The flow is:
  ```